Curing velocity superselection in non-relativistic QED by restriction to a lightcone: Introduction

 \nin\textbf{Acknowledgements:} We would like to thank Detlev Buchholz and Henning Bostelmann for helpful discussions.
-We also thank Pawe\l{} Duch for a useful hint in the second part of the proof of Lemma~\ref{lemma-symplectic-equivalence}.
-This work was supported by the DFG within the Emmy Noether grants DY107/2-1 and CA 1850/1-1.
+We also thank Pawe\l{} Duch for a useful hint in the second part of the proof of Lemma~\ref{lemma-symplectic-equivalence}. {\bc Furthermore, we thank an anonymous referee for pointing out to us the computation~(\ref{long-computation})}.
+This work was supported by the DFG within the Emmy Noether grants DY107/2-1, DY107/2-2 and CA 1850/1-1.